-Starbucks is no longer requiring its U.S. workers to be vaccinated against COVID-19, reversing a policy it announced earlier this month.
+Starbucks is no longer requiring its U.S. workers to be vaccinated against COVID-19, reversing a plan it announced earlier this month.

 “We respect the court’s ruling and will comply,” Starbucks Chief Operating Officer John Culver wrote in the memo.

 Starbucks' reversal is among the most high-profile corporate actions in response to the Supreme Court ruling.
-Many other big companies, including Target, have been mum on their plans.
+The company employs 228,000 people in the U.S.

 On Jan.
 3, Starbucks said it would require all employees to be vaccinated by Feb.
-9 or face a weekly COVID test requirement.
+9 or face a weekly COVID test requirement, citing the Biden administration's rules.
 At the time, Culver said it was the responsibility of Starbucks' leadership “to do whatever we can to help keep you safe and create the safest work environment possible.”

 In Tuesday's memo, Culver said the company continues to strongly encourage vaccinations and booster shots.
-The company also told workers on Tuesday that they shouldn't wear cloth masks to work, and should instead use medical-grade surgical masks.
+The company also told workers on Tuesday that they shouldn't wear cloth masks to work, and should instead use medical-grade surgical masks provided by the company.

 Starbucks required workers to reveal their vaccination status by Jan.
 10. The company said Wednesday that 90% have reported and the “vast majority” are fully vaccinated.
 Starbucks wouldn’t say what percent of workers are not fully vaccinated.